 The changes in revenue recognition requirements in AASB 15 may cause changes to the timing and amount of revenue in the financial statements as well as additional disclosures.
-The Consolidated Entity has yet to assess the impact.
+The Consolidated Entity has completed its analysis of the impacts of adoption and have concluded that there is no material change to the presentation, recognition, and measurement of revenue as a result of the transition to AASB 15.